 We have a strong emphasis on developing the core skills of the game while encouraging every boy and every team to play to their highest standards.
 Those who are most able will be selected for more intensive coaching, with many being selected for representative programmes at County, Regional and Premiership Rugby Academies, and many former pupils have gained International honours through this pathway.

-By maintaining the proud traditions of the school and the game of Rugby Union, players will be encouraged to develop within an enjoyable and positive environment that challenges individual skill and desire but also team work and trust in those who work alongside you.
+By maintaining the proud traditions of the school and the game of Rugby Union, players will be encouraged to develop within an and enjoyable and positive environment that challenges individual skill and desire but also team work and trust in those who work alongside you.

 Mr Sean Thomson BSc

 Director of Rugby

 Every boy is given the opportunity to improve and develop within a positive and challenging environment.

 Each age-group XV has a dedicated coach who, alongside supporting coaches, delivers an all-round approach to both the technical and tactical elements of the sport on a weekly basis.
 All boys take part in a minimum of two training sessions a week at junior level and sessions are tailored to suit the progression of those who are simply aiming to enjoy the sport as well as those seeking to improve and develop at a higher level.

 In addition to sessions provided by their dedicated age-group coaches, all Hampton’s rugby players receive coaching from the Senior Coaches and the Director of Rugby, who are all current RFU level 3 qualified.
 These Coaches deliver a core-skills curriculum on a weekly basis to prepare the players for their transition from one year to the next, ahead of them joining Senior Rugby at U16 and beyond.